Posted in Blogging Marin on Tuesday, December 12, 2017 by MCVB Staff

 Just because it’s winter doesn’t mean you can’t enjoy the great outdoors.
 Marin doesn’t get all that cold, but there’s definitely a cool chill in the air.
 Warm your body up with a walking tour.
 Coastal Walkers offers a few different routes that take participants to some of Marin County’s best viewpoints—the Muir Woods, Mount Tamalpais, Sausalito and Baker Beach, to name a few.
 Remember to wear comfortable walking shoes, as you’ll be walking on different terrain throughout, and layer up to keep warm.

-Make Time for ‘Tea Time’
+Make Time for Pastries and Wine

-Wine and Dine Your Way Warm
+Wine and Dine Your Way to Warm

 Get Cultured at Marin MOCA